KNEP: 2002 tower collapse

+Schurz and Gray ownership

 Bill Duhamel announced on October 31, 2013, that KOTA-TV and its satellites (including KDUH-TV) would be sold to Schurz Communications' subsidiary Rushmore Media Company, pending FCC approval.
 The FCC granted the sale on March 31, 2014; and it was completed on April 28, 2014.

 On September 14, 2015, Schurz announced that it would exit broadcasting and sell its television and radio stations, including KDUH-TV, to Gray Television for $442.5 million.
 In its original filing with the FCC, Gray said that KDUH would be converted to a satellite of KNOP-TV, a Gray-owned NBC affiliate in North Platte.
 In a subsequent filing with the FCC, Gray requested change the KDUH-TV call letters to KNEP following its conversion to a KNOP-TV satellite.
-It also sought to change KDUH/KNEP's city of license to Sidney.
+It also sought to change KDUH/KNEP's city of license to Sidney, Nebraska.
 By changing its city of license, KNEP was now officially reckoned as part of the Denver market rather than the Cheyenne–Scottsbluff market, eliminating an ownership conflict with KSTF in Scottsbluff, a semi-satellite of KGWN-TV in Cheyenne, Wyoming.
 The FCC does not allow one company to own two of the four highest-rated stations in the market.
 Additionally, the Cheyenne–Scottsbluff market had only five full-power stations (KGWN and KSTF are counted as one station for ratings and regulatory purposes), which was three stations too few to legally permit a duopoly in any case.

 The sale was approved by the FCC on February 12, 2016, and was completed on February 16.
 The FCC approved the change of station's city of license on May 16, making KDUH/KNEP a Denver DMA station.
 For all intents and purposes, however, it remained a de facto Scottsbluff station.

 On May 5, 2016, the station officially became the NBC affiliate for the Nebraska Panhandle.
 Despite officially becoming a semi-satellite of KNOP-TV, the station formerly aired ABC programming from KOTA on channel 4.1 until 2020, when it was replaced with a simulcast of Fox programming from Rapid City-licensed KEVN-LD until 2022; initially, "NBC Nebraska Scottsbluff" was aired on channel 2.1.
 As of October 2021, NBC programming is seen on channel 4.1.

+On December 8, 2023, KNEP re-branded from "NBC Nebraska Scottsbluff" to "KGWN Scottsbluff".
+The station continues to be rebroadcast on KGWN channel 5.2 in Cheyenne, Wyoming, as well as KSTF channel 10.2 in Scottsbluff.

+Marquee Broadcasting ownership

+On February 1, 2024, Gray announced that it was swapping its stations in the Cheyenne–Scottsbluff and Casper, Wyoming, markets to Marquee Broadcasting in exchange for the construction permit for KCBU in the Salt Lake City market.